BRAND IDENTITY DESIGN

 Line, shape, colour, type, texture, space, imagery — consistent combinations heighten the professionalism and memorability of your brand image.
 And although some companies have an enormous number of items to be considered, good design doesn’t need to be complicated.
 Rather, the strongest design includes only as much as what’s necessary.

-If you’re looking for help with the design, redesign, or refinement of your logo and visual branding it’ll be a pleasure to hear from you.
+If you’re looking for help with a logo and visual branding, that’s my speciality, and it’ll be a pleasure to hear from you.

-The books Logo Design Love (Peachpit, 2014) and Identity Designed (Rockport, 2019) are aimed at design students, graphic designers, and those with something to sell.
-The titles have been translated into multiple languages, and are included on design course reading lists in colleges and universities worldwide.
+The books Logo Design Love (Peachpit) and Identity Designed (Rockport) are for design students, graphic designers, and those with something to sell.
+They’ve been translated into multiple languages, and are recommended reads on design courses in colleges and universities worldwide.